ismaelbonato/cppPrimer5thEdition/Chapter_03/README.md

 - Arrays are built in types, therefore can not perform operations like `push_back()`, `cbegin()`, `size()` and so on.
 - Working with arrays can be risk, it has not the same protection that other containers made of templates in the Standard Library.

+## 3.5.2.
+Accessing the Elements of an Array

 ### Exercise 3.30:

 *Identify the indexing errors in the following code:*